sopel-irc/sopel.chat/index.md

 <li class="q">Does Sopel run on OSX?
 Windows?
 PyPy?
 Jython?</li>

 <li class="a">Probably, probably, probably, probably.
 Sopel itself is pure
-Python (though some included modules have dependencies that aren't, like lxml), and an effort is made to be as platform-independant as possible.
+Python, and an effort is made to be as platform-independant as possible.
 That said, most of the development is done on Linux, so some platform-specific bugs may be missed.
 If you do run into a bug, be sure to report it, because otherwise we won't know about it.</li>

 <li class="q">How do I make Sopel give me ops when I enter a channel?</li>